ironbar/orangutan/reports/04_Modeling.md

 After fixing the bug in the memory of the agent I reach a score of 38.33 just by submitting the same agent without the bug.

+Taking the max on each category a perfect agent will score more than 44 on LB.

 <!---
 Arenas config
 Modifying the code seems difficult, probably is better to think of better ways of creating conf files.